 As in the name, this model uses Bayes Theorem of Probability

-Unlike other machine learning models, KNN uses the entire dataset rather than splitting into training and production sets.
+Unlike other machine learning models, KNN uses the entire dataset rather than splitting into training and production sets (Here's the perfect parcel of information to learn data science).
 A type of supervised learning, KNN can make predictions for new data points by searching the entire dataset for the “K” most similar occurrences (nearest neighbors) and returning the output value for those K instances.

 You may also like: Tips to ace your Data Science Interview